bookofproofs/bookofproofs.github.io/_sources/history/19th-century/karpinski.md

 **Louis Karpinski** was an American mathematician and historian of science.

 ### Mathematical Profile (Excerpt):
-* Henry Karpinski came from a family who lived in Warsaw, Poland, and Mary Louise Engesser came from a family from Guebweiler, Alsace.
 * Mr Karpinski was born in the famous city of Warsaw, Poland, but came to the United States quite a number of years ago.
-* Louis was the younger of his parents' two sons, having an older brother named Henry Joseph Karpinski born a couple of years earlier.
 * Louis attended high school in Oswego where he studied the English and German curriculum.
 * Karpinski became fluent in English, French, and German and, later in life.
 * Karpinski graduated from Oswego High School in 1894 and continued his education at the Oswego State Normal School where he trained to be a school teacher.